 Where should linens be stored?
 Textiles like to be cool and dry when not in use.
 Protect them by using the special products made for long-term storage.
 Do not use regular tissue paper, plastic bags, non-archival boxes, or in direct contact with a metal or wood drawer or cabinet.
 If you are storing items in a wooden box or drawer then line them with Mylar (available at art supply stores) or polyethylene sheeting.
 This will keep the oils and acids in the woods from coming in contact with your pieces.

-TIP: I’d been taught to throw in a couple of moth balls or cedar chips to keep insects away.
-DON’T DO THAT ANY MORE!!
+TIP: Do not store your textiles with moth balls or cedar thips!
 One is considered a carcinogen and the other has a volatile vapor; neither which is worth what little protection they provide.

 If the item is so large that it must be folded, use several layers of acid-free tissue or muslin to help cushion the folds.
 A great tip is not to fold it down the middle.
 It is likely the item has always been folded that way and those areas may be stressed.
 Try folding it in thirds.